dafoutch/CS-250/README.md

 # CS-250
 How do I interpret user needs and implement them into a program?
 How does creating “user stories” help with this?

+User stories are used to interpret user demands and translate them into a functional program.
+They are brief summaries of features from the viewpoint of the user, and they follow the format "As a [user], I want [action] so that [benefit]."
+Determine the various user roles and their unique requirements first.
+Then, develop user stories that capture their objectives and needs.
+Set acceptance standards for each narrative that specify the precise requirements for completion.
+Set the user stories in order of relevance, and if necessary, break up the larger ones.
+Testers should be included when you implement the features to check that they are in line with user expectations.
+Continually collect stakeholder feedback to iteratively improve the development process.
+This strategy encourages user-centered software development and produces better project results.

 How do I approach developing programs?
 What agile processes do I hope to incorporate into my future development work?

+Before writing any code, I would make sure to have a firm grasp of the project's goals, audience, and scope.
+Work closely with stakeholders to establish precise objectives and specifications.
+The development process should be divided into manageable phases or iterations, with each one concentrating on completing a functional portion of the project.
+Sort tasks according to priority and possible impact.
+Maintain open channels of communication and a flexible outlook to adjust to shifting requirements during development.
+Spot problems as they emerge and fix them, test frequently and early.
+Engage stakeholders frequently for feedback to make sure that you are meeting their expectations, and use the lessons you learn from each iteration of a project to improve the next one.

 What does it mean to be a good team member in software development?

+In software development, being a good team member entails being able to communicate clearly, work cooperatively with others and embrace adaptability.
+You must try to solve problems proactively while managing your time effectively.
+Quality over quantity, continuous learning and showing respect and empathy goes a long way.
+Learn how to give and receive constructive feedback, demonstrate leadership skills, and keep clear documentation.
+A successful team member not only possesses the necessary technical capabilities but also positively impacts the team, fosters collaboration, and ensures the project's overall success.